jkom4/TUnderMobile/README.md

 This project is a starting point for a Flutter application.

+Go to android/app/src/main/res/values/string.xml and specify your MAPBOX TOKEN Go to lib/components/constants.dart an specify YOUR GOOGLE API TOKEN

 A few resources to get you started if this is your first Flutter project:

 - [Lab: Write your first Flutter app](https://docs.flutter.dev/get-started/codelab)